annhuangresearch/annhuangresearch.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-Ann Huang is a researcher trained in the DFG-funded Research Training Group [Computational Cognition](https://cognition.uni-osnabrueck.de/research/) in the [Institute of Cognitive Science](https://www.uni-osnabrueck.de/fb8/ikw") at the University Osnabrück.
+Ann Huang a scientific researcher trained in the PhD Research Training Group [Computational Cognition](https://cognition.uni-osnabrueck.de/research/) in the [Institute of Cognitive Science](https://www.uni-osnabrueck.de/fb8/ikw") at the University Osnabrück.
 Previously she was a research assistant in the [Institute of Informatics](https://www.en.um.informatik.uni-muenchen.de/index.html) at LMU Munich.
 Ann's work intersects embodied social cognition and human-computer interaction, with a focus on understanding dyadic perception and decision-making.

 Using methods from experimental psychology, statistical modeling, augmented and virtual reality, she explores how principles of embodied cognition can inform the design of machines and interfaces that make human-computer interaction more natural and intuitive.